What Does Web Accessibility Mean for You?

-The WebAccess group meets twice monthly to help web developers make their sites more accessible, review the latest advances in web technology, advocate for more accessible information, and share our expertise with the campus and the larger community.
-The group created this site as a resource for web developers, assistive technology users, managers and supervisors, and anyone else who wants to make sure that online information and tools are accessible to all members of the Berkeley community regardless of disability.
+This website was created as a resource for website and content owners, web developers, assistive technology users, and anyone else who wants to make sure that online information and tools are accessible to all members of the Berkeley community, regardless of disability.

 Siteimprove, a robust web crawler that will check your website for accessibility problems and more, is now available UC-wide!
 See our Siteimprove page for more information.